-- Remove from the list removes the current backup from the backup list shown in the My backups area.
-This operation also turns off the scheduling of the removed backup (if a schedule was set), but it does not delete the backup files. - Clean up... (available for Nonstop Backup only) opens the Cleanup dialog box where you can delete the backup versions you no longer need.
-The backup chain will not be corrupted.
+Remove from the list - removes the current backup from the backup list shown in the My backups area.
+This operation also turns off the scheduling of the removed backup (if a schedule was set), but it does not delete the backup files.

-In case of Nonstop Backup the Operations menu will have less items.
-The Operations menu of backups created on another computer and added to the backup list without importing the backup settings will also have less items.
+The Operations menu of backups created on another computer and added to the backup list without importing the backup settings will have less items.